-We have thousands of thoughts per day and often ponder some of the same things over and over again.
+We have thousands of occupying thoughts per day and often ponder some of the same things over and over again.
 Have you ever taken the time to notice what messages, thoughts, or stories run through?
 Consider trying to observe the top 5 or 10 things that occupy your mind on a regular basis.
 Today, after you read this, watch your inner dialogue, and jot down what you notice.
 Tomorrow morning, as you get ready for your day, remind yourself to look at what floats through and write it down.
 Take a few days to really notice the pattern….and be honest with yourself.
-After you complete your list…ask yourself a few things:
+After that, review your list again and ask yourself a few things:

 Are you surprised by what you’ve discovered?
 Are your thoughts generally productive?
 How do they help you?
 How do they get in the way?

 What relationship do your thoughts have with your feeling states?
 For example, do your thoughts change throughout the day?
 When you’re tired, hungry, rushed…how does this affect your thoughts?
 Can you detect when your thoughts steer or influence your mood, or the other way around, when your mood has an affect on your thinking?

 Importantly. there is a value in learning to observe your occupying thoughts and it’s also useful to take breaks from them.
 Thoughts are the normal state of affairs for the mind.
 In other words, we are almost always having thoughts, but there are various ways to take a holiday from the internal dialogue.
 Here are two:

 The point here is to have a way to replace random thoughts with something more directive and supportive such as: I Am Okay; or I Accept Who I Am; or I Am Here.
 It’s best if you create an affirmation suited to your own needs; the trick is keeping it helpful and simple.
 Then if you find yourself wanting a break from thoughts, slowly repeat that affirmation over and over.